Monsterwax: History

 Most Monsterwax products are designed by Kurt Kuersteiner (writer and company founder) and painted by a featured artist (often Ricardo Garijo of Commando Comics fame, as well as his son, Ricardo Jr., after his father's death in 2009).
+Other accomplished artists who were showcased with solo sets include Ron Gross and Obelix Hell Art (of Spain).

+Monsterwax card series typically incorporate a sophisticated storyline and often include numerous extras to create a "more immersive card experience".
+The Lovecraft cards, for example, included burial certificates, Miskatonic University diplomas, and toe tags from the morgue.
+The Monsters & Maniacs series had various relics taken from the company's annual haunted attraction before it was torn down (then rebuilt elsewhere).
+It also had sealed envelopes with evidence collected from the narrative's crime scene (like broken finger nails or snake skin).
+The card packs themselves were each sealed with actual law enforcement "Evidence" tape.

 Monsterwax is often critical of aggressive industry practices.
 Their "Monsterwax Manifesto" criticizes the typical chase card ratios that force customers to buy several cases to finish a master set.
 They claim that the practice alienates collectors and hurts the hobby.
 Although Monsterwax produces chase cards, they usually include a complete set of them in every box, which is not the industry norm.
 They also speak out against dumping of old products and often mock the “speculative attitude” of sports card collectors.
 Many of their advertisements are illustrated parodies of 1960s public service or comic book ads and commonly mock the sports card hobby.

-Monsterwax occasionally uses the trademark Mystery Playhouse on their test products, which was the original name of the haunted house that they sponsor every Halloween (since 1999) near their headquarters in Tallahassee, Florida.
+Monsterwax occasionally uses the trademark Mystery Playhouse on their test products, which was the original name of the haunted attraction that they produce every Halloween (since 1999) near their headquarters in Tallahassee, Florida.
 The company financed event has since grown into a full-scale haunted attraction and was renamed the Terror of Tallahassee in 2003.
 The haunt was also used as the backdrop to the 2004 Night Slasher card set, which was a spoof of the TV series Kolchak: The Night Stalker.